 5. UCLA Subcontract: The UCLA budget mainly reflects Co-I Jeff Steward’s salary equivalent of 1.66-month effort ($15,272) plus 5.1% equivalent of fridge benefits ($779).
 Other Direct Costs include standard charges of Computer User’s Fee ($33) and Technology Infrastructure Fee ($68).
 UCLA charges 55.0% for the indirect cost rate for $8,884.
 All items above add to a total UCLA subcontract budget of $25,035.

 6. Indirect Costs: Currently at 26.0%, the UM indirect cost rate is directly negotiated with the U.S. government and is charged to all budget items related to UM effort ($31,996).
 The negotiated UM indirect cost rate for subcontracts is 40.5%, which is applied to the UCLA subcontract for subcontact indirect cost of $10,125.

-7. CIMAS Fee: Explain??
+7. CIMAS Admin Fee: For new proposals, NOAA requires that Cooperative Institutes and should ensure the CI includes the appropriate percentage of Task I (2.9%) in the proposal.

 7. References